Mark 14 torpedo: Development

 The design for the Mark 6 exploder used in the Mark 14 torpedo had started at the Naval Torpedo Station (NTS), Newport, in 1922.
-Ship's armor was improving with innovations such as torpedo belts and torpedo blisters (bulges).
+Ship armor was improving with innovations such as torpedo belts and torpedo blisters (bulges).
 To circumvent these measures, torpedoes needed larger warheads or new technology.
 One option would use a fairly small warhead but was intended to explode beneath the keel where there was no armor.
 This technology required the sophisticated new Mark 6 magnetic influence exploder, which was similar to the British Duplex and German models, all inspired by German magnetic mines of World War I. The Mark 14 shared this exploder with the concurrently-designed surface ship Mark 15 torpedo.

 The Mark 6 exploder, designated Project G53, was developed "behind the tightest veil of secrecy the Navy had ever created."
 Exploders were tested at the Newport lab and in a small field test aboard USS Raleigh.
 At Ralph Christie's urging, equatorial tests were later conducted with USS Indianapolis, which fired one hundred trial shots between 10°N and 10°S and collected 7000 readings.
 The tests were done using torpedoes with instrumented exercise heads: an electric eye would take an upward-looking picture from the torpedo; the magnetic influence feature would set off some gun cotton.
 Inexplicably, no live fire trials were ever done with production units.
-Chief of Naval Operations William V. Pratt offered the hulk of O'Brien-class destroyer Ericsson, but prohibited the use of a live warhead, and insisted the Bureau of Ordnance (commonly called BuOrd) pay the cost of refloating her if she was hit in error.
+Chief of Naval Operations William V. Pratt offered the hulk of O'Brien-class destroyer Ericsson, but prohibited the use of a live warhead, and insisted the BuOrd pay the cost of refloating her if she was hit in error.
 These were strange restrictions, as Ericsson was due to be scrapped.
 BuOrd declined.
 A service manual for the exploder "was written—but, for security reasons, not printed—and locked in a safe."